phax/as2-lib/README.md

   * com.helger.as2lib.util.cert - utility classes for certificate handling
   * com.helger.as2lib.util.http - utility classes for HTTP connection handling
   * com.helger.as2lib.util.javamail - utility classes for javax.mail handling

+#Building
+This project is build with Apache Maven 3.x.
+Simply call `mvn clean install` and you will end up with a JAR file in the `target` directory.

 ---